Mirzalimov-Ali/Customer-churn-prediction-project/README.md

 This model can help the company retain customers and reduce potential losses.

 Features (X):
-    customerID → Unique ID of the customer (usually not used for modeling). gender → Customer's gender (Male/Female).
+    customerID → Unique ID of the customer. gender → Customer's gender (Male/Female).
     SeniorCitizen → 1 if customer is senior, 0 otherwise.
     Partner → Whether the customer has a partner (Yes/No).